 Used primarily by gamers, Discord is free to use and allows users to text, send audio recordings, or video chat with up to eight participants.
 You can download Discord for Windows, open it in a browser or access it on its iOS or Android apps.

 Google Meet was originally aimed at businesses, rather than individuals wanting to catch up with friends.
 However, that has changed recently and Google Meet is now free to use for everyone, if you have a Google account.
 It can be accessed via Meet’s website, Gmail or Calendar and is available for iOS and Android.
 You can also easily join meetings by simply entering the meeting code shared with you.
 Features include screen sharing, pin, remove or mute attendees, hand raising, amend background and the ability to record the meeting.
 If you have a personal Google accounts, you can have a maximum of 100 participants in a video call.
 However, for work or school Google Workspace users the maximum number of participants you can have in a video call depends on your Google Workspace edition and can be up to 250.

 Jitsi Meet is a free fully encrypted, open-source video conferencing tool with no need for an account and no time limits on calls.
 You can share your desktop, presentations etc, invite users to a conference via a simple, custom URL and use the chat feature during meetings.

-Starleaf targets organisations, rather than individuals, as clients.
+Starleaf is targeted at organisations, rather than individuals.
 You can host up to 20 people per meeting with the free plan, but there will be a time limit of 46 minutes.
 (The paid plans allow you to host up to 100 attendees; with another 1,000 people able to view but not participate, and meetings will have unlimited duration.)